Congratulations, You made it to the starting line!

 This series was distilled after many hours spent with the top personal finance bloggers in Singapore and managing our Singapore Personal Finance Community.
 We aim to share only what is essential, answering questions that beginners often have.
 Ultimately we feel that this is the most realistic path to getting you to a solid foundation in your financial planning journey.

 At the end of the series, you should feel that it is indeed possible to start now with several key actionable items at your side.
 If you are keen to jump the line and learn from the community by asking questions, you can join our friendly Personal Finance Singapore Community here.
+Also if you may want to download the simple checklist above, you can do so at this link.

 The Seedly Money Framework